bajamircea/bajamircea.github.io/_posts/2016-04-07-move-forward.markdown

 categories: coding cpp
 ---

-WORK IN PROGRESS.
-This article covers C++ lvalues, rvalues and references to get to the point that std::move does not move and std::forward does not forward, they are more akin to type casts instead.
+C++ std::move does not move and std::forward does not forward.
+This article covers a long list of rules on lvalues, rvalues, references, overloads and templates to be able to explain a few deceivingly simple lines of code using std::move and std::forward.

 ## Motivation